Tongchon County

-T'ongch'ŏn County is a kun, or county, in Kangwŏn province, North Korea.
+T'ongch'ŏn County (통천군) is a kun, or county, in Kangwŏn province, North Korea.
 It abuts the Sea of Japan (East Sea of Korea) to the north and east.
 Famous people from T'ongch'ŏn include Hyundai Founder Chung Ju-yung, who is believed to have been born there.

 History

 The region was called Hyuyang County during the reign of King Gwanggaeto.
 The region became part of Silla during the reign of King Jinheung, The modern borders of the county was set in 1952, after the county was reformed.

 Current administrative divisions

 T'ongch'ŏn county is divided into 1 ŭp (town) and 30 ri (villages):

 T'ongch'ŏn-ŭp

 The town contains the administrative centre of the county, and was created in 1952.
 The town has the tomb of the ancestor of the Tongchon Kim clan, known for being the son of Crown Prince Maui.
 The town also hosts the Chongseok Gazebo (Chongsokjong), known as one of the eight scenic sites of Kwandong region (Kwandongpalgyeong), and is designated by the DPRK as the no. 214 in the list of the natural monuments of North Korea.